 I finished the lecture with a few visual aids of the effects of smoking on lungs.
 First, there is the bottle of tar that shows the amount of gunk that will pass through an every day smoker’s lungs over the course of a year.Then I have a board with plaster models of lungs before and after smoking depicting lung cancer and emphysema.
 I also have a display of preserved lung tissue showing a healthy lung along side an emphysematous lung of a 20 year smoker.

+Finally, we talked about the differences between vaping and smoking.
+I emphasized to the kids that neither is a healthy activity for a kid to partake in.
+If you uncle Leo has been a smoker for 30 years, vaping is a better alternate for him, but if you’re 12 both are hazardous.
 Needless to say, the kids were very clear by the end of class that tobacco products are legal to use for an adult, but are not a healthy choice in any way shape or form.